Perhaps you have heard of Lakadong turmeric.

 A week ago, we decided to take a trip down to these villages, meet our farmers, and experience their daily work in Lakadong.

-This blog is a dairy of sorts, of our trip.
+This blog is a diary of sorts, of our trip.

 Where is Lakadong Country?

 Lakadong Country is a name fondly given to the group of villages, 90kms east of Shillong.
 These villages have been growing world’s highest curcumin content turmeric for centuries.